anaconda/anaconda-client/doc/getting_started.rst

 	$ binstar upload /home/xavier/anaconda/conda-bld/linux-64/test_package-0.1.0-py27_0.tar.bz2

-Since it is your first time creating a package and release you will have to fill out some text fields which could alternatively be done through the web app.
+Since it is your first time creating a package and release you will be prompted to fill out some text fields which could alternatively be done through the web app.

 You have know created a conda package and uploaded it to binstar.
 Check out your packages on 'https://binstar.org/<username>/<package_name>'